Me: We’ve made it to Doctor Who’s 13th season.

 Sue: Why hasn’t the Brig made it stop?!
 It’s not even a real person playing those bagpipes – it’s a record.
 If it was a real person, we’d see them.

-Sue: OK, the bagpipes have driven the cats out of the room.
+Sue: Okay, the bagpipes have driven the cats out of the room.
 Enough is enough.
 This is giving me a headache.

 Me: Get used to it – the soundtrack is like this for the next 90 minutes.